HuyLeDac/RAG_ATAM_Tool/docs/README.md

 1. Type in all necessary inputs needed for the analysis:
     - **"Add PDFs/URLs":** You can add PDFs/URLs which can be helpful for the architecture analysis
+        - **List all PDFs/URLs:** If you want, you can delete/download the PDFs/URLs
     - **"Upload input":** After adding the contents, you can press "Upload input".
-The contents will then be added to the server in a JSON format.
+The contents will then be added to the server in a JSON format <br>
+    (*Optional:* you can modify the JSON manually).
         - **Architecture Context:** Here you textually provide the systems purpose, their technical constrints, and main interactions of the product.
         - **Architectural Approaches:**
             - Approach Name: Name of the approach/style.